AislerHQ/kicad-package-server/README.md

   -H "Content-Type: application/json" \
   -d '{"url": "https://github.com/AislerHQ/lovely-library.git", "tag": "v0.0.1"}'
 ```

+### Adding the repository to KiCad
+Open KiCad and select the "Plugin and Content Manager".
+Click "Manage" and add a new repository using "+".
+The URL is either `localhost:9292`
+if deployed locally or the actual domain of your deployment, such as https://packages.aisler.net

 ### Enable Plausible tracking
 Plausible is a privacy-first web-analytics service hosted in the EU, check https://plausible.io for details.
 If you want